fsaia/ShimuraPointCounts/README.md

 ## Main Files

+- `counting_points.m`: Code for computing point counts on $X_0^D(N)$ and its Atkin--Lehner quotients over finite fields.
+There are two ways to run the main function: you can either compute relevant Hecke trace data from scratch as part of the data using the included function, or can load in pre-computed data in the form specified for input for the main function.
+For the later files we load in trace data from `traces10k.m`, obtained from the LMFDB, which allows for roughly $DN < 14000$.
+This file is needed for `aut_checks.m` and `tetragonal_sieving.m`.

 - `aut_checks.m`: Code with checks on the automorphism group of curves $X_0^D(N)$, and their Atkin--Lehner quotients, having genus $g>1$ and $D>1$.
 The main functions are `no_involutions.m`, which assumes $DN$ is even and uses point coints to attempt a sufficient check for $X_0^D(N)^*$ to have no involutions in its automorphism group, and `all_atkin_lehner_KR`, which assumes $N$ is squarefree and coprime to $D$ and uses point counts and results of Kontogeorgis--Rotger to prove that all non-trivial automorphisms of $X_0^D(N)$ are Atkin--Lehner involutions.
-This file requires `point_counts_10k.m` if using these two main functions.
+This file requires `counting_points.m` if using these two main functions.
 Note that the full strength of our main theorem on Automorphism groups of $X_0^D(N)$ and its Atkin--Lehner quotients cannot be obtained just using the trace data in `traces10k.m`; one needs more data which is available on the LMFDB but we do not include the file here due to its size.

 - `tetragonal_checks.m`: Initial code for narrowing candidates $X_0^D(N)$ for being geometrically tetragonal using genus computations and Abramovich's linear lower bound on the gonality of $X_0^D(N)$ in terms of its genus.

 - `tetragonal_sieving.m`: We use various information and techniques (including genus computations, known gonalities, Castelnuovo--Severi arguments, finite field point counts, checks on automorphism groups, and checks for rational CM points on Atkin--Lehner quotients) to narrow the tetragonal candidates listed in `tetragonal_candidates.m`, either by identifying them as tetragonal (over $\mathbb{Q}$ or geometrically) or proving they are not tetragonal (over $\mathbb{Q}$ or geometrically).

 ## Required Files